-For more details on biological properties, see Neural groups and populations.
+For more details on biological properties, see Groups, structures, and neuronal populations.

 Edge attributes

 Like nodes, edges can also be attributed specific values to characterize them.
 However, where nodes are directly numbered and can be indexed and accessed easily, accessing edges is more complicated, especially since, usually, not all possible edges are present in a graph.